West Virginia History – MH3WV

 <<For information on the Hawk’s Nest dam, tunnel and power plant, see MH3WV’s “Energy/Natural Resources” page.>>

-“The Hawk’s Nest Tunnel ‘Incident’ ” – New River Gorge National River
+“The Hawk’s Nest Tunnel ‘Incident’ ” – New River Gorge National Park and Preserve

 “The Hawks Nest “Incident” was not a coal mining disaster but it has been called the worst industrial disaster in the history of the United States.
 The Hawks Nest Tunnel is still in operation.
 Water diverted for the tunnel comes from the impoundment on the New River at Hawks Nest Dam which is visible from the overlooks at Hawks Nest State Park.”